About

 —•—

-Tess Morley comes from a creative background.
-The daughter of two painters, she was brought up living in Suffolk.
+Tess Morley comes from a creative background, she was brought up living in Suffolk.
 Working with collected shells from an early age seemed totally natural and Tess made shell boxes which were given as presents to friends.
-After studying fine art at Brighton she returned to her passion of making shell encrusted, three dimensional objects.
+After studying fine art at Brighton she returned to her passion of making shell encrusted, three dimensional objects in her Sussex studio.

 Tess’s restoration of grottoes brought the attention of The National Trust and English Heritage.
-She has worked on the Goodwood Shell House ( probably England's finest), the Shell House at Hatfield Forest and The Long Water Grotto at Valentines Park.
+She has worked on the Goodwood Shell House (probably England's finest), the Shell House at Hatfield Forest and The Long Water Grotto at Valentines Park.
 A grotto has a timeless quality which is reflected in her exquisite work.